Why Gatherlight Exists

 I built Gatherlight to make it easier for people to spend time together in the real world.

-Not because we don't care, but because modern life makes gathering surprisingly hard.
+Because modern life makes gathering surprisingly hard.
 Busy schedules.
-People spread across cities and countries.
-Different budgets, responsibilities, visas, and travel constraints.
+People spread across different cities.
+Different budgets, responsibilities, preferences, and travel constraints.
+Analysis paralysis.
+All these things make it difficult to find a time and place that works for everyone.

 We've all seen it play out: